animeshk08/foodex/README.md

 # FoodEx

-Foodex, a platform that connects people with nearby restaurants to order delicious food on the go.
+Foodex, a platform that connects people with nearby restaurants to order delicious food on the go. :pizza:

 Order food & beverages online from restaurants near & around you.
 We provide customers with a platform to get food delivered from neighborhood local joints, favorite cafes, luxurious & elite restaurants.
 Our Platform, Foodex caters to the need for both the hungry foodies and the restaurants, providing a surreal experience for the foodies and an intuitive front end for the restaurant owners to manage their restaurants.